web3pirates/ez-brussels/README.md

 ### How to Use

 1. **Connect Wallet**: Connect your Base Smart Wallet to the EEZY platform.
-2. **Link Coinbase Account**: Link your Coinbase account for Magic Spend functionality.
+2. **Link Coinbase Account**: Link your Coinbase account to use the Magic Spend feature.
 3. **Start Using EEZY**: Explore and interact with multiple blockchain networks seamlessly.

 ### User Guide

 1. **Dashboard**: Access your EEZY dashboard to view your assets and transaction history across different chains.
 2. **Magic Spend**: Use the Magic Spend feature to make purchases directly from your Coinbase account.
-3. **Cross-Chain Transfers**: Transfer assets across different blockchain networks effortlessly using LayerZero and Stargate technology.
+3. **Cross-Chain Transfers**: Transfer assets across different blockchain networks effortlessly through LayerZero and Stargate.
-4. **Manage Assets**: Keep track of your multi-chain assets from the Base wallet interface.
+4. **Manage Assets**: Keep track of your multi-chain assets from the Base Smart Wallet interface.
 5. **Notifications**: Receive notifications for important events and transactions.

 ## Technical Details

 ### LayerZero Integration

-EEZY integrates with LayerZero to enable secure and efficient cross-chain communication.
+EEZY integrates LayerZero to enable secure and efficient cross-chain communication.
 LayerZero provides the infrastructure to facilitate interoperability between different blockchain networks.

 ### Stargate Technology

-EEZY utilizes Stargate to ensure reliable and fast cross-chain transactions.
+EEZY utilizes Stargate V2 to ensure reliable and fast cross-chain transactions.
 Stargate acts as a bridge to seamlessly transfer assets and data between chains without the usual complexities.

 ## Security

 EEZY prioritizes the security of your assets and data.
-By integrating with trusted technologies like LayerZero and Stargate, EEZY ensures that all cross-chain interactions are secure and efficient.
+By integrating trusted technologies as LayerZero and Stargate, EEZY ensures that all cross-chain interactions are secure and efficient.
 Regular security audits and updates are conducted to maintain the highest standards of security.

 ## Support